All Episodes

 And so it really, timing-wise, I talk about this all the time as a former prosecutor.

-You look at the three T's timing, type and theory of a case.
+You look at the three T's, timing, type, and theory of a case.

-The fact that you have a type of case where literally, just like with President Trump, they're going back a decade to try to find stuff that's really, quite frankly, beyond the statute of limitations, should be really t troubling.
+The fact that you have a type of case where literally, just like with President Trump, they're going back a decade to try to find stuff that's really, quite frankly, beyond the statute of limitations, should be really troubling.

 And then you look at this theory of this case.